agilepro/software-craftsmanship/docs/Management/Source Management/source12-git-accented-characters.md

 Much nicer.
 It does include this warning:

-_Warning: Your console font probably doesn’t support Unicode.
+_Warning: Your console font probably doesn't support Unicode.
 If you experience strange characters in the output, consider switching to a TrueType font such as Consolas!_

 I followed this with a commit, and everything was committed correctly to the repository.
 It seems this would be the case whether you have this setting on or off.
 The setting seems to just effect the way that paths are displayed on the screen when running commands.